LukeShortCloud/rootpages/markdown/networking.md

 # Generic

-The generic section will cover networking utilies that are platform agnostic.
+The generic section will cover networking utilities that are platform agnostic.

 ## Generic - systemd